 Drama series set in a Manchester legal practice, created by Tom Fry and Sharon Kelly.

 By Margaret Wilkinson.
 Anna is haunted by the secrets she has held onto all her life.

 By Fin Kennedy.
 GCHQ agents track three young British Muslims as they head for Syria.

 Lucy's father swears this is their last army posting.
-But he has said that before.
+Award-winning drama by EV Crowe.

 A new head teacher battles with a governor over the inclusion of faiths and cultures.

 Nick Warburton's lyrical story about a condemned man, saved by the words of a psalm.